 These days, you can find hemp seeds in most grocery stores and health food stores.
 They have a mild nutty taste.

 Hemp seeds are used to make several products, including the following:

 - Hemp nut butter: The seeds are also ground and made into hemp nut butter, which you can consume like you would peanut or almond butter.

 - Hemp milk: Much like almond milk, you can use hemp milk as a dairy-free alternative.
 Hemp milk is a tasty and nutrient-rich addition to any smoothie recipe.

 - Hempseed oil: Hempseed oil is on the grocery store shelves, too.
 It’s best to use hempseed oil as a finishing oil rather than as a cooking oil.
 Drizzle it on salads and pastas or other dishes.
 You can also use hempseed oil topically to moisturize your skin, reduce signs of aging and boost hair health.

-- Hemp protein powder: This is an excellent plant-based protein powder that supplies omega-3s, essential amino acids, magnesium and iron.
+- Hemp protein powder: This is an excellent plant-based, vegan protein powder that supplies omega-3s, essential amino acids, magnesium and iron.

 Hemp seeds are sensitive to heat and light.
 It’s also best to store them in a cool, dry place or in the fridge.

 There are quite a few ways to use the seeds and the butter, milk and oil that’s made from them.
 Here are some ideas:

 - Add hemp seeds to smoothies or grind them up and sprinkle them on your yogurt, cereal or other meals.